remix-run/react-router/packages/react-router/docs/api/Route.md

 - [`<Route render>`](#render-func)
 - [`<Route children>`](#children-func)

+Each is useful in different circumstances.
+You should use only one of these props on a given `<Route>`.
+See their explanations below to understand why you have 3 options.
+Most of the time you'll use `component`.

+## Route props

-All three methods will be passed the same three route props
+All three [render methods](#route-render-methods) will be passed the same three route props

 - [match](./match.md)
 - [location](./location.md)
 - [history](./history.md)

-You should use only one of these props on a given `<Route>`.
-See their explanations below to understand why you have 3 options.

-## component: func
+## component

 A React component to render only when the location matches.
 It will be rendered with [route props](#route-props).